People of all ages can enjoy playing soccer in one form or another. But there’re optimal ages for learning soccer and being competitive.

 - Study the game by watching the best players.

-- Join a local team where you have a chance of playing every week.
+- Join a local team where you have a chance to play every week.

 - Get a private soccer coach to improve your soccer skills.